Stuyk/altv-athena/documentation/scripting/adding-global-peds.md

 ---
-description: Learn how to add objects to the object streamer.
+description: Learn how to add peds to the object streamer.
 ---

 # Summary